Human-Centered Healthcare Movement (HCHM)

 This Privacy Policy may be updated periodically to reflect changes in law or practice.

 The effective date above indicates the most recent revision.
-Significant changes will be clearly posted on our website.
+Significant changes will be clearly posted on the website.

 Disclaimer & Consent Policy